findy-network/findy-agent-cli/README.md

 Findy-agent serves all types of edge agents (EA) by implementing a corresponding cloud agent (CA) for them.
-An EA communicates with its CA with Aries's predecessor of DIDComm, which means that the communication between EA and CA needs indy SKD's wallet and crypto functions.
-The same mechanism is used when the agency calls a service agent (SA), a particular type of EA which performs as an issuer or verifier or both.
+An EA communicates with its CA with Aries's predecessor of DIDComm, which means that the communication between EA and CA needs indy SDK's wallet and crypto functions.
+The same mechanism is used when the agency calls a service agent (SA), a particular type of an EA which performs as an issuer or verifier or both.

 The agency offers an API to make a handshake, aka on-boarding, where a new CA is